soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 3-02 Disqualification from Ballot.* ::

-A candidate who has been disqualified from the ballot, or who is no longer opposed by a candidate who appears on the ballot, is not eligible to receive public funds.

 (a) Notice of appeal.
 The candidate must notify the Board immediately, in writing, if the disqualified candidate is seeking to appeal or otherwise remedy a disqualification.
-This notice must indicate whether a judicial appeal is being taken as of right or by permission and the specific nature of any other judicial remedy sought.
+This notice must say whether a judicial appeal is being taken as of right or by permission and the specific nature of any judicial remedy sought.

 (b) Disqualification reversed.
-The candidate must immediately inform the Board, in writing, if the disqualification of the candidate or the opponent is reversed by a court of competent jurisdiction.
+The candidate must immediately inform the Board, in writing, if the disqualification of the candidate or the opponent is reversed by a court.